Abdelhafid Metalsi

-Abdelhafid Metalsi (born 1969) is a Kabyle actor of Algerian ethnicity, who lives in France and was naturalized as French.
+Abdelhafid Metalsi (born 1969) is a French-Algerian actor.
 He is best known for his starring role as the dedicated Capitaine Kader Chérif in the French police series Cherif.

 Life and career

-Born in Algeria in 1969, Abdelhafid Metalsi moved to France at age one, in Champagne province, where he grew up.
+Born in Algeria in 1969, Abdelhafid Metalsi moved to France at age one, to the Champagne province, where he grew up.
 He lived in the Orgeval district in Reims for part of his childhood.
-He began training as an actor at the Chaillot National Theater which gave him the chance to work on stage and act in television shows such as Spiral season 4 (Canal+) or Spin (France 2).
-Metalsi is especially known for his role as captain Kader Chérif, the lead character in the cop show Cherif which has been broadcast on the France 2 network until 2019.
+He began training as an actor at the Chaillot National Theater which gave him the chance to work on stage and act in television shows such as Spiral season 4 (Canal+) and Spin (France 2).
+Metalsi is especially known for his role as captain Kader Chérif, the lead character in the police drama Cherif, which was broadcast on the France 2 network from 2013 to 2019.